Start the Year by Communicating Your Goals

 • Clarity.
 Specific, Measurable, Actionable, Realistic, and Time-bound (SMART).
 When a goal is clear and specific, people know what needs to be done and what is expected.

 • Challenge.
 We are motivated by achievement, so we’ll judge a goal by how difficult we perceive it to be.
 If it is too easy, we won’t give it as much attention and energy.
-However, if it demands us to stretch ourselves in order to achieve the recognition of a job well done, we are more likely to be motivated to excel.
+However, if it demands we stretch ourselves in order to achieve the recognition of a job well done, we are more likely to be motivated to excel.

 • Commitment.
 For goal-setting to be effective, the goals must be agreed upon and understood.
 While this doesn’t mean you negotiate with every employee, there is value in engaging the people working towards the goal.

 • Complexity.
-For highly-complex goals, provide people sufficient time to learn the skills to be successful.
+For highly complex goals, provide people sufficient time to learn the skills to be successful.

 • Feedback.
 Incorporating feedback into the goal-setting process allows for expectation clarification, necessary adjustment, and personal recognition.
 In particular, when a goal is long-term in nature, it’s important to set benchmarks that help people gauge their success and see their achievement.